pfsense/docs/source/firewall/online-gaming-with-pfsense.rst

 Online Gaming with pfSense
 ==========================

-This page provides information on using pfSense with online games.
+This page provides information on using pfSense® software with online games.

 First, many games will require the use of :doc:`Static Port </nat/static-port>` or :doc:`UPnP/NAT-PMP </services/configuring-upnp-and-nat-pmp>`.